gestalt-config/gestalt/README.md

   float defaultGutShot = gestalt.getConfig("gut.shot.multiplier", Float.class);  // not found
 ```

-* **Note**: The post processor string replacement doesn't accept tags, so it will always replace the configs with the tag-less ones.
+* **Note**: The config node processor string replacement doesn't accept tags, so it will always replace the configs with the tag-less ones.

 ## Supported config sources